 1. It makes you look more professional.

 This is the most important reason on the list.
-If you want people to take your business seriously, one of the most important things you can do is create a quality business website and have an email address to match.
+If you want people to take your business seriously, one of the best things you can do is create a business website and an email address to match.
 It shows people that you’re not just someone dabbling; you take what you do seriously.

 In a world full of scammers, knowing you have a legit website and email address sets you apart and lets potential customers know you’re trustworthy.

 You might like…